Skip to content

 Why Is My WiFi So Slow?
 7 Common Causes (And How to Fix Them)

-You're paying for fast internet, so why is everything buffering?
-The frustrating truth is that most slow WiFi problems have nothing to do with your internet plan or your ISP.
+You’re paying for fast internet, so why is everything buffering?
+The frustrating truth I’ve found across hundreds of Geelong homes is that most slow-WiFi problems have nothing to do with your internet plan or your ISP.
 The problem is usually inside your home.

 Here are the 7 most common reasons I see when helping people in Geelong, Surf Coast, and Bellarine — and how to fix each one.